by Andrea M. Darcy

 1. Show up neutral.

-If this simply isn’t possible as it’s a long running feud you’re coping with, then maybe it’s time to set some boundaries.
-There is nothing weak or wrong with practicing good self-care by accepting where you are at and working with it.
+If this simply isn’t possible, as it’s a long running feud you’re coping with, then maybe it’s time to set some boundaries.
 Can you agree to show up for different parts of the party so the other person has left before you arrive?

-If the other family member is sure to refuse any request or contact and you feel you still must attend, then do your best to take care of your state of mind before hand while leaving them to theirs.
-Find tactics to blow of steam and show up as calm as possible.
-This could be writing a long letter saying all you’ve ever wanted to say then ripping it up, journalling daily in the week leading up to the event, practicing mindfulness in the car before going in to the party, taking a friend with you that always keeps you in a good mood, or even reaching out for support from a counsellor in advance.
+If the other family member is sure to refuse any request or contact, and you feel you still must attend?
+Then do your best to take care of your state of mind before hand while leaving them to theirs.
+This could be writing a long letter saying all you’ve ever wanted to say then ripping it up, journalling daily in the week leading up to the event, or practicing mindfulness in the car before going in to the party.
+Or even reaching out for support from a counsellor in advance.

 2. Don’t create triangles.

 It does, because triangles are the base structures that family feuds are built on.
-They create an ‘us against them’ energy that snowballs, and they can often leave others who we rely on to side with us secretly resentful.
+They create an ‘us against them’ energy that snowballs.

 There is nothing wrong with disagreeing with someone in your family.
 But disagree by yourself.
 Don’t pull anyone else in, not even your spouse if you can help it.